Ingredients to Avoid at Home | Everlasting Organics

 Air & Fragrance — What You're Actually Breathing

 Air fresheners, scented candles, and plug-in diffusers are among the most underestimated sources of indoor air pollution.
-Many release a complex mixture of volatile organic compounds (VOCs) and synthetic chemicals that accumulate in enclosed spaces.
+Many release a complex mixture of volatile organic compounds (VOCs) and synthetic chemicals that accumulate in enclosed spaces and enter your lungs with every breath.

 Synthetic Air Fresheners VOC / Air Pollutant

 Conventional air fresheners don't clean the air — they mask odors with synthetic chemicals.
 Many release VOCs including formaldehyde, benzene, and phthalates into your indoor air.
-Some contain nerve-deadening chemicals that reduce your ability to smell rather than actually eliminating odors.
+Some contain nerve-deadening agents that reduce your ability to detect the odor rather than actually neutralizing it.
+The EPA has documented that many air freshener products react with ozone in indoor air to produce formaldehyde and other secondary pollutants — meaning the air freshener you're using to improve your home environment is actively producing carcinogens inside it.

 Common Chemicals Released